leftrightleft/skills-secret-scanning/.github/steps/1-tbd.md

 ### :keyboard: Activity 2: Commit a token

-Now that we have secret scanning enabled in this repository, let's commit a new token to see how it works.
-We'll commit an AWS key and access ID to the repository.
+Now that you have secret scanning enabled in this repository, let's commit a new token to see how it works.
+You'll commit an AWS key and access ID to the repository.
 Don't worry, this is an inactive token that can't be used to log in to AWS.

 1. Like the first activity, you will need to work on these steps in a second browser tab.
 2. Click the Code tab in your repository.